If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Fleur’s heart lurched.
 Oh merde.
 What if it’s much better than what I got him?

 ‘I think I’ll give you my present first,’ she said.

 ‘It’s a little more than we expected,’ Maman murmured.
 ‘It makes our present for you seem very inadequate.’
 She passed Harry a soft package.
-‘Fleur mentioned that you don’t actually own any dress robes, so we took the liberty of choosing you some suitably stylish ones.
+‘Fleur mentioned that you don’t actually own any dress robes, so we took the liberty of choosing some suitably stylish ones.
 She said that black, dark greens or blues, and silver suited you, so I hope you like them.’

 Harry raised an eyebrow at her.

 She laughed.
 ‘I am veela.
-I can feel magic, not as well as Gabby, but I know when you’re wearing transfigured clothing, it’s saturated with your magic.’
+I can feel magic, not as well as Gabby, but I know when you’re wearing charmed or transfigured clothing, it’s saturated with your magic.’
 Fleur reached into her pocket and pulled out a small cloth bag.
 ‘Here, this is my gift for you.’

 Harry dipped his fingers into the bag and pulled out a slim piece of wood.
 ‘A ring?’